bloq/waljs/README.md

 Install several npm modules for node.js:

-	$ npm install async commander bitcore-lib bitcore-mnemonic bitcoind-rpc
+	$ npm install async commander bitcore-lib bitcore-mnemonic bitcoind-rpc bitcore-p2p

 ### Full node

-A full node, BloqEnterprise router or bitcoind, is required as a source of blocks and block headers.
-RPC credentials are stored in rpc-info.json.
+A full node, BloqEnterprise router or bitcoind, is required to transmit transactions to the network.

+RPC credentials are stored in rpc-info.json:

 	{
 		"protocol": "http",